 Newsflash: it is.

 To figure out which pass is best for you, you will first need a finalised itinerary that includes which countries you intend on visiting as well as how many times you will be in transit.
-Here are a few ideas for your itinerary:

 What your passes include is simple: train travel on the Eurail network.
 The technicalities of what that entails can change depending on the country you’re in and the type of train you’re taking: some high-speed trains are simply not covered, some overnight trains require advanced seat reservations (I’ll come back to this later).

 Note that you don’t need a month-long pass just because your trip is a month long: you only need a pass that will cover days where you will be in transit.

 You will receive your pass in the mail a few days after you’ve placed your order.
 Hold on to it (don’t even think about packing it in your checked luggage!) until your first day of train travel and head to the station’s reservation desk, where a railway official will validate your pass – which, by the way, is virtually worthless without this validation stamp.

 From this point on, all you need to do is write down the date of travel each time you board a train (unless you take more than one train a day).
 It is very important that you do this before the conductor checks your pass; otherwise, you will have to pay a hefty fine and a full fare ticket.

 Don’t worry: it’s very straightforward.
 Once again, you will need to get to the reservation desk.
 Just show your pass, explain where you want to go and when, and voilà!
 If you’ve done your homework and you’ve established a definite itinerary, then there shouldn’t be any issues.
 Remember that fees vary depending on the length of the journey and whether you travel in first or second class.

 Do you absolutely need to reserve your seat?